sellout/method-combination-utilities/README.md

 This is `FLET`ed (or expanded in-line) in almost all method combinations, including [every `DEFINE-METHOD-COMBINATION` example in the spec](http://www.lispworks.com/documentation/lw50/CLHS/Body/m_defi_4.htm).
 The name isn't the best, but it has a strong tradition.

-This method just returns a list of `CALL-METHOD` forms, one for each method.
+This function just returns a list of `CALL-METHOD` forms, one for each method passed in.
 EG:

 ```common-lisp
 (call-methods '(1 2 3))